 WhisperBack lets you give plenty of useful information about your bug:

 - Summary a summary of the bug, try to be short, clear and informative

 - Actual result and description of the error

 You can also have a look at the technical details to include in your bug report.
 It will give us information about your hardware, your version of Tails and the startup process.

 Giving us an email address allows us to contact you to clarify the problem.
-But it also provides an opportunity for eavesdroppers, like your email or Internet provider, to confirm that you are using Tails.
+This is needed for the vast majority of the reports we receive as most reports without any contact information are useless.
+On the other hand it also provides an opportunity for eavesdroppers, like your email or Internet provider, to confirm that you are using Tails.

 You can also indicate an OpenPGP key corresponding to this email address.
 You can either give:

 - a key ID, if the key is available on public key servers